Domino-effect-lab-GEO-AI-SEO/why-chatgpt-doesnt-mention-my-business-even-though-i-rank-on-google/README.md

 This is the short answer: a page can rank well on Google and still be too vague, too broad, too inconsistent, or too hard for ChatGPT to reuse cleanly.

-> [IMAGE PLACEHOLDER 1: search-ranking-vs-ai-answer-shortlist]
-> Suggested placement: Keep this image here, after the introduction and before the first main section.
-> LLM image instructions:
-> - Goal: Show the difference between ranking in traditional search and being selected inside an AI answer.
-> - Prompt: Create a clean editorial-style split-screen illustration for a business blog.
-On the left, show a Google-style search results page with a business ranking visibly on page one.
-On the right, show a ChatGPT-style answer panel giving a shortlist of businesses where that same business is missing.
-Make the contrast obvious: visible in search, absent in the AI answer.
-Use a modern SaaS visual language with blue and amber accents, clean UI blocks, simple charts, and subtle depth.
-Add a short overlay headline inside the image: "Ranked on Google.
-Missing in ChatGPT.".
-> - Style: Professional editorial infographic, modern B2B SaaS, minimal, sharp, high-contrast, white background.
-> - Dimensions: 1200 x 630.
-> - Alt text: Split-screen graphic showing a business ranking on Google but missing from a ChatGPT shortlist.
-> - Avoid: No actual Google or OpenAI logos, no gibberish UI text, no clutter, no cartoon style.

 ## Google ranking and ChatGPT mentions are different jobs